8BitRain/Payper/README.md

 - [X] Clear payment card timer interval on unmount
 - [ ] Fix issue where, after adding a funding source and being taken to the app, your funding source is not loaded, but is loaded after you close and reopen the app.
 (Fixed on generic accounts, still occurs for Facebook accounts)
 - [ ] Rethink handling contacts with multiple numbers (if more than one number, use the 'Mobile' number)
-- [ ] Sign-in success on second attempt looks whack
 - [ ] Refactor entire sign-in process (follow another React Native app's example)
 - [ ] Fix bug where, when you accept or reject a payment request, your incoming tab becomes populated with the other party's incoming payments (must recreate first)

 ### Bugs (Eric)
-- [] Fix padding on state picker in Address.js
+- [ ] Fix padding on state picker in Address.js
-- [] Fix returning back to app after completing bank onboarding from "add account route"
+- [ ] Fix returning back to app after completing bank onboarding from "add account route"

 ### Things I Need Vash For (Brady)
 - [X] Fix bug where inviting via payment exits before completing request